4n6strider/SMS-Bomber/readme.md

 is a standalone script that packs a lot of features.
 Read more below.

 ## Features
+ * Python2 & Python3 Support
- * SMS Spamming
+ * SMS/MMS Spamming Support
  * Tor Proxy Routing
- * Support for Numerous Cell Providers
+ * Support for numerous Cell Providers
- * Support for Numerous Email Providers
+ * Support for numerous Email Providers

 ## TODO
  * Add Sub-Parser (for SMS & MMS support)